Jownathan/DiscountService/README.md

 ```
 POST /api/order
 ```
-The order you send should look like this:
+The order you send should look something like this:

 ```
 {